Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 The Leaky Cauldron.
 I had some wild times up in there.

-That’s also what I have after I eat Indian food.
+That’s also what I have after I eat too much Indian food.

 Everybody knows Harry.